-- 1. A work or a phonogram shall be considered an orphan work if the rightholders in the work or phonogram are not identified or, even if identified, are not located after a diligent search for the rightholders have been carried out and recorded in accordance with Article 3. - 2.
-Where a work or phonogram has more than one rightholder, and not all of them have been identified or, even if identified, located after a diligent search has been carried out and recorded in accordance with Article 3, the work or phonogram shall be considered an orphan work insofar as the rights of the non identified or non located rightholders are concerned. - 3.
-The provisions of paragraph 2 are without prejudice to the rights of the rightholders in the work or phonogram which are identified and located. - 4.
+- A work or a phonogram shall be considered an orphan work if all the rightholders in the work or phonogram are not identified or, even if identified, are not located despite a diligent search for the rightholders having been carried out and recorded in accordance with Article 3. - 2.
+Where a work or phonogram has more than one rightholder, and not all of them have been identified or, even if identified, located after a diligent search has been carried out and recorded in accordance with Article 3, the work or phonogram may be used in accordance with this Directive provided that the rightholders that have been identified and located have, in relation to the rights they hold, authorised the organisations referred to in Article 1(1) to carry out the acts of reproduction and making available covered by Articles 2 and 3 respectively of Directive 2001/29/EC. - 2a.
+Paragraph 2 shall be without prejudice to the rights in the work or phonogram of rightholders who have been identified and located. - 2b.
+Article 5 shall apply mutatis mutandis to the rightholders that have not been identified and located in the works referred to in paragraph 2. - 2c.
 This Directive is without prejudice to national provisions on anonymous or pseudonymous works.